 The science and art of treating facial trauma require specialized training, experience, and an understanding of how treatment will influence the patients’ long-term function and appearance.

 There are numerous types of facial trauma, such as gunshot wounds, stabbings, motor vehicle accidents, falls, sports injuries, interpersonal violence, and work-related injuries, and they can range from simple lacerations and fractures to crushing injuries and total avulsion (torn away and detached) of facial structures.

-When soft tissue injuries such as lacerations occur on the face, they are repaired by suturing.
-In addition to the obvious concern of providing a repair that yields the best cosmetic result possible, care is taken to inspect for and treat injuries to structures such as facial nerves, salivary glands, and salivary ducts (or outflow channels).
-Dr. Dr. Alvarado is a well-trained oral and maxillofacial surgeon and is proficient at diagnosing and treating all types of facial lacerations.
+Soft tissue injuries, such as lacerations, are repaired by suturing.
+In addition to providing the best cosmetic result, care is taken to inspect for and treat injuries to structures, such as facial nerves, salivary glands, and salivary ducts.

 Fractures of the facial bones are treated in a manner similar to fractures in other parts of the body.
 Certain types of jaw fractures are stabilized with small plates and screws.
 This technique, called “rigid fixation,” allows for healing without having the jaws wired together and provides an improved recovery period, which enables patients to return to normal function more quickly.